fitnycdigitalinitiatives/myPortfolio/_info/landing.md

 ---
 title: My Portfolio
 name: landing.md
+image: me.jpg
 ---
-What you see before you is the greatest designer's portfolio the world has ever seen.
-A truly breathtaking example of the form, showcasing the singular vision of my design work.
+Behold the greatest design portfolio the world has ever seen.
+A truly breathtaking example of the form, showcasing the singular vision of my design work, as well as my savvy career trajectory.